Subscribe to AfricArt, it's FREE! News & deals on African Art, in your inbox.

 Here are some of the artworks depicted in this category:

-And because there are few obstructions, the sun rays—which are at their hottest around here the equator—can reach the ground, precipitating the natural and cultural wonders we describe here.
+And because there are few obstructions, the sun rays—which are at their hottest around here at the equator—can reach the ground, precipitating the natural and cultural wonders we describe here.

 Mountains, particularly the ice-capped, dome-shaped Mount Kilimanjaro, are a clear artists' favorite.